 We had only had six coats of ablative paint on the boat since we had taken it to bare gelcoat.
 And to be honest, much of that was gone.
 A good pressure washing at the haul out would take off even more.
 We were hopeful that we could get by with a less expensive prep.

 We opted to have the bottom aggressively pressure washed, and then heavily sanded to remove as much of the old paint as was reasonable — but that did not take it all the way back to gelcoat except in high-wear areas.
-Then we had Pettit Tie Coat applied to the whole bottom.
+Then we applied Pettit Tie Coat to the whole bottom.
 The first coat of bottom paint — in our case, Trinidad SR — is applied while the Tie Coat is still tacky so that there is a chemical bonding between the two.

 Tie Coat is used between two materials that otherwise wouldn’t bond well.
 It is extremely “sticky” paint that bonds to nearly anything.
 The extra sanding and Tie Coat application cost us about $1,000 (again, in addition to the regular haul, pressure wash, paint and labor charges).